awslabs/amazon-eks-serverless-drainer/README.md

 # Autoscaling Group LifecycleHook Support

 By creating your nodegroup with this cloudformation template, your autoscaling group will have a LifecycleHook to a specific SNS topic and eventually invoke **eks-lambda-drainer** to drain the pods from the terminating node.
-Your node will first enter the **Terminating:Wait** state and after a pre-defined graceful period of time(default: 10 seconds), **eks-lambda-drainer** will put **CompleteLifecycleAction** back to the hook and Autoscaling group then move the **Terminaing:Proceed** phase to execute the real termination.
-The Pods in the terminating node will be rescheduled just in a few seconds.
+Your node will first enter the **Terminating:Wait** state and after a pre-defined graceful period of time(default: 10 seconds), **eks-lambda-drainer** will put **CompleteLifecycleAction** back to the hook and Autoscaling group therefore move on to the **Terminaing:Proceed** phase to execute the real termination process.
+The Pods in the terminating node will be rescheduled to other node(s) just in a few seconds.
+Your service will have almost zero impact.